 They are soft yet sturdy enough to hold up to decorating and adding sour cream to the batter ensures that the cakes stay moist and spongy for a good few days after baking.

 It’s pretty adaptable – you can add lemon/orange zest, chocolate chips just like I have done or if you want to make chocolate cupcakes, simply substitute 25g of the flour for cocoa powder.

 If you want to make these cupcakes even more indulgent, you could cut out the middle of each cake and fill them with a spoonful of strawberry jam…

 I used a Wilton 1m piping tip (open star) to pipe swirls on the cupcakes, then topped with white chocolate shards which I made by popping a block of white chocolate in the fridge until cold and firm, then I took a large knife and cut very thin shavings of chocolate from the block.
 Finish the cupcakes off with a fresh strawberry and enjoy!

 More cupcake recipes…

 If you make this recipe, let me know by leaving a comment below or tagging me on Instagram – #somethingsweetsomethingsavoury

 Pin me for later!…..

-And #CookBlogShare, hosted this week by Easy Peasy Foodie
+I shared these cupcakes with #CookBlogShare, hosted this week by Easy Peasy Foodie

 White Chocolate and Strawberry Cupcakes